 Rwandan Economy Breakdown

-After agriculture comes wholesale & trade and financial services, which contribute 15% each to gdp.
+After agriculture comes wholesale & trade and then financial services, which contribute 15% each to gdp.
 Augmenting these is the services sector in which tourism and hospitality contribute the lion’s share of this sector’s output.

 Fast Economic Growth Sector